-Figure 9: Risk of two tipping points affecting respectively the climate system and the size of the economy.
+Figure 9: Risk of two tipping points affecting the climate system and the size of the economy ing time path of optimal policy, which will then change more gradually.

-Of course, in practice, the impact of a tipping point may take a long time to materialize (Cai & Lontzek, 2019; van der Ploeg & de Zeeuw, 2018).
-We have abstracted from this, but protracted effects of tipping points are clearly important in terms of the resulting time path of optimal policy, which will change more gradually.
 It is also important to allow for cascading tipping points where the onset of one tip might increase the likelihood of another tipping point occurring, by more than implied by the temperature-dependence of the hazard rate (Cai et al., 2016; Lemoine & Traeger, 2016).
 In particular, the downward jump after the damage tip occurs will be smaller in that case since there is the remaining incentive to delay future tipping points.